Police Searching For Driver After Man Struck, Killed In Sicklerville

 The crash happened just before 10:30 p.m.
 Wednesday on Williamstown Road in Winslow Township.

-Police say the victim was crossing the Atlantic City Expressway Bridge when he was struck.
+Police say the victim, 47-year-old James Lawrence, of Williamstown, was crossing the Atlantic City Expressway Bridge when he was struck.

 A bus was passing by when a passenger saw the victim’s body on the side of the road and alerted the driver.